waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 3. Critical Bugs & Lessons
 - **Hallucination Loop (CRITICAL):** I have a severe tendency to hallucinate my position and actions, especially after using warps.
 I repeatedly think I have moved when I haven't, leading to invalid actions and system warnings.
 I must break this cycle by verifying my position in the game state *before* every single action.
 - **Pokémon Center Hallucination Loop (CRITICAL):** During turns 37345-37355, I experienced a severe and persistent hallucination loop, believing I was on the first floor of the Pokémon Center when I was on the second.
-This led to multiple invalid actions and required several turns to correct.
 This reinforces the need to **always** verify my location from the Game State before planning any action.
 - **Coordinate System Mismatch (CRITICAL):** My pathfinding tools have repeatedly failed due to using 1-based indexing for boundary checks (`1 <= x <= width`) while the game's map data is 0-indexed (`0 <= x < width`).
 The correct check is `0 <= coordinate < dimension`.
 This must be the first thing I check for any future pathfinding failures.
 - **Tool Trust:** I wasted significant time debugging `find_reachable_unseen_tiles` when it was working correctly.
 I must trust my tools' outputs and verify the in-game situation before assuming a bug.
 - **Item Management Bugs (CRITICAL):** Taking a held item with a full bag destroys it.
 Tossing items fails.
 The only safe way to free a slot is to have a Pokémon hold an item.